lxylxy123456/uberxmhf/bug_097/README.md

 * Update the `pcr_map_da` field if needed
 * Add TPM event log support (probably just allocate some memory, ignore content)

+The changes are carried out in `xmhf64-dev 0982aec11..a4891901d`.
+Committed to `xmhf64 c426b0e0e..8e7dd1c8c`.
+Now `GETSEC[SENTER]` works on Dell and TrustVisor halts due to access to TPM 2.0 failure.
+HP 2540p is also good (no regression).

 ### Typo in SDM

 Found two typos in SDM 315168-017